Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 kwargs value HTTP routing to provide grid pagination and optional CRUD actions.
 Custom actions might be implemented via ancestor classes of ``KoGridView``.

-We assume that our grid may later define actions which can change ``Club`` table rows, thus our view requires ``club_app.change_club`` permission from built-in ``django.contrib.auth`` module.
+We assume that our datatable grid may later define actions which can change ``Club`` table rows, thus our view requires ``club_app.change_club`` permission from built-in ``django.contrib.auth`` module.

 .. highlight:: jinja

-Our grid is works just with few lines of code, but where is the template that generated initial HTML content?
+Our datatable grid is works just with few lines of code, but where is the template that generated initial HTML content?

 By default, KoGridView uses built-in `cbv_grid.htm`_ template, which content looks like this::